michaelzg/michaelzg.github.io/_posts/2016-10-30-akka-http-vending-machine.markdown

 ### GET: `/buy` | Encapsulating State Through an Actor

 We come up to the vending machine and would like to know "What can I buy?"
-Upon hitting the `/shop` endpoint, the route handlers guide the request down to the `handleShopRoute` method where the `vendingMachine` actor is queried for its state using an [Ask](http://doc.akka.io/docs/akka/2.4.16/scala/actors.html#Ask__Send-And-Receive-Future) (note that an Actor gets spun up for this!).
+Upon hitting the `/shop` endpoint, the route handlers guide the request down to the `handleShopRoute` method where the `vendingMachine` actor is queried for its state using an [Ask](http://doc.akka.io/docs/akka/2.4.16/scala/actors.html#Ask__Send-And-Receive-Future) (note that a separate Actor gets spun up for Asks!).

 ```scala
 def handleShopRoute(vendingMachine: ActorRef): Route = {